damian-lis/portfolio-website/README.md

   }
 ```

-As we can see above, it is also a simple method which, during the interaction, attaches elements to the previously created this.curtain element and calls the addElToChildren method, the implementation of which is shown below (scripts/objects/Curtain.js):
+As we can see above, it is also a simple method which, during the interaction, attaches passed elements to the previously created this.curtain element and calls the addElToChildren method, the implementation of which is shown below (scripts/objects/Curtain.js):

 ```
   addElToChildren({ element }) {